truevis/bse-recorder/README.md

 - High (256 kbps) - Better quality for music
 - Extreme (320 kbps) - Maximum quality, larger file size

-## Building from Source

-1. Clone the repository
-2. Open the solution in Visual Studio 2022
-3. Build the solution
-4. Run the `publish.bat` script to create a standalone executable

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.